Universal Hydrogen accelerates bid for carbon-free airplane

-The second-stage funding was led by Silicon Valley incubator Playground Global with investors including venture capital arms of Airbus (AIR.PA), Toyota (7203.T) and JetBlue (JBLU.O).
+The second-stage funding was led by Silicon Valley incubator Playground Global with investors including venture capital arms of Airbus, Toyota and JetBlue.

 Hydrogen has become a hot topic as aviation faces pressure to slash carbon emissions.